Commack School District: Academics

 Commack Middle School was awarded first place in the Long Island Regional Middle School Science Bowl academic competition at Brookhaven National Laboratory on April 14, 2007, and went on to take seventh place in the academic competition in the National Middle School Science Bowl that same year.
 The Commack Middle School also won the Long Island Regional Middle School Science Bowl in March 2012, March 2014, and March 2016.

 Commack High School was recognized as a National Blue Ribbon school of excellence in 2021.

 The Suffolk County Reading Council has recognized the Commack School District's elementary schools for their achievements in the area of literacy.

 Athletics

 Cougarettes Kickline

 The Commack High School Cougarettes are one of the most accomplished kicklines in the country.
 They have won 28 titles across several divisions.
-This includes many titles in the 1990s (including in 1997, where they also won Long Island), winning both the medium and large varsity kick divisions in 2013, four straight NDA large varsity kick titles in 2022, 2023, 2024, and 2025 and three in those four years in NDA medium varsity kick.
+This includes many titles in the 1990s (including in 1997, where they also won Long Island), winning both the medium and large varsity kick divisions in 2013, four straight NDA large varsity kick titles in 2022, 2023, 2024, and 2025, and winning titles three out of those four years in NDA medium varsity kick.
 After their 2024 win they were invited to the Suffolk County Legislature along with Commack High School Bowling.
-They participate in events such as Jazz, Pom-Pom, Team Performance, and Hip-Hop.
+They also participate in events such as Jazz, Pom-Pom, Team Performance, and Hip-Hop.